caolucl/python-meme-generator/README.md

 # Meme Generator

-A web application that generates random or custom memes.
+A python web application that generates memes from random images or image from url link.

 ## Prerequisites